foxminchan/RentCar/README.md

 ## Running the Application

 <p align="justify">
-To run the application, you need to start the Nomad and Consul servers.
-You can do this by running the following command:
+To run the application, you can do this by running the following command:
 </p>

 ```bash